-The Department of Pharmacology and Physiology has built a bioinformatics-oriented data analysis server which has been named Galaxy@SLU.
+The Saint Louis University Department of Pharmacology and Physiology has built a bioinformatics-oriented data analysis server which has been named Galaxy@SLU.
 It is publicly accessible and is based on Galaxy, one of the most popular open-source data analysis platforms under Python.
 Galaxy's web interface has made it highly attractive among scientists worldwide.
-Currently, Galaxy@SLU offers the following analysis tools and workflows, with a focus on ChIP-Seq and RNA-Seq.
+Galaxy@SLU offers the following analysis tools and workflows, focusing on ChIP-Seq and RNA-Seq.

 - ChIP-Seq: Peak calling (MACS) and alignment (Bowtie, BWA).

 - RNA-Seq: Alignment and quantification (Tophat, STAR, Cufflinks, HTSeq, Kallisto), differential gene expression (edgeR, DESeq).

 - scRNA-Seq: A set of Single-cell RNA-Seq analysis tools based on Seurat.

 - Other tools: A tool to import TCGA (The Cancer Genome Atlas Data) patient samples.

 The Departmental Protein Core is located at Doisy Hall, Room R-308, which is equipped with the following: